yahiro07/resin/README.md

 }
 ```

-`css()` and `domStyled()` are core API to make the resuting vdom styled for
+`css()` and `domStyled()` are core API used for applying scoped css to the
-FunctionalComponent. css() takes a string literal.
-The syntax of css text is
+resulting vdom of function components. css() takes a string literal.
+The syntax
-basically compatible to SCSS.
+of css text is basically compatible to SCSS.
 Multi-stage nesting is supported.

-domStyled() internally creates a unique className for the css and add the
+`domStyled()` internally creates a unique className for the css and add the
 className prop to the vdom.
 It also creates a converted css texts prefixed with
 the className.
 The css definitions are collected and they are awaiting for the
-emittion.
+emission.

 ### Embed collected CSS to the page